MD22 - Dual 24Volt 5Amp H Bridge Motor Drive

 Dec 2004 (from software version 3)

-Pulse time in RC mode is now verified to assure it is within specified time
+Pulse time in RC mode is now verified to assure it is within

 period of 800us to 2.2ms.
-Pulses outside of this timing will act to stop the
+Pulses outside of this timing will act to

 motor.
-There is also the addition of an extra two RC servo modes which will stop
+There is also the addition of an extra two RC servo modes which

-the motors if a valid pulse is not received on channel 1 for a period of 200ms.
+the motors if a valid pulse is not received on channel 1 for a period

-Mar 2006 (from Version 9)
+Mar 2006 (from software version 9)

-The MD22 now includes two ways to implement the turn, the first uses the forward
+The MD22 now includes two ways to implement the turn, the first uses

-and backwards channel to control the power with channel two offsetting the power
+and backwards channel to control the power with channel two offsetting

 levels to turn.
-The second method allows channel two to introduce turn without
+The second method allows channel two to introduce turn

 any forward or backwards movement.